 When she felt enough time had gone by- and she had it together enough herself- to look again, she found he had moved to over by the chair he was in earlier.
 He had the pants on as well as a shirt, but the shirt wasn’t buttoned.
 He wasn’t attempting to button it.
 Instead he was standing there in profile, face raised toward the ceiling, eyes closed, one hand on his stomach.

 Something about the sight drew her all the way out into the hall.

 “Teddy?”
 She deliberately spoke soft and low so as not to alarm and therefore embarrass him, but he flinched anyway, his eyes blinking open and his hands immediately shooting to the buttons on his shirt.

 Further concerned, she started toward him.
 “You okay?”

 “I’m fine,” he too quickly answered.
 Then he fully turned to look at her, more specifically at what she had on.
 “I thought you were getting changed.”

 “I was trying to, but I can’t get this zipper undone.”
 Face to face with him, she studied his features, checked out his eyes, the look in them.
 “You sure you’re okay?
 We don’t have to-”

 “I’m fine, I said.
 Have you changed your mind?
 You’re the one who’s still in prom clothes.”

-    Under other circumstances, his tone and how he cut her off from what she was saying might have triggered an irritated retort.
-Instead they registered as deflection on his part, thus countering and snuffing out that initial negative reaction from her.
+Under other circumstances, his accusing tone and how he cut her off from what she was saying might Have, under other circumstances, triggered an irritated retort.
+Instead they both registered to her ears as deflection on his part, thus countering and snuffing out that negative reaction from her.